felipebabel/portfolio/content/about.md

-Software Engineer with 4+ years of experience in backend development, working within complex and highly regulated healthcare environments.
+Software Engineer with 4+ years of experience in backend development, currently developing ERP systems at Senior Sistemas within fiscal landscape.
+With experience in microservices, AWS and event-driven architecture.
+Previously at Philips, where I worked in healthcare systems (HL7/FHIR).

-Skilled in Java 8-21, Spring Boot, AWS, RESTful APIs, Kafka, and SQL databases, with a strong foundation in microservices and event-driven architecture.

-Strong advocate of clean code and clean architecture principles to improve system performance, maintainability, and reliability while reducing defects.Test